cphdat3sem2019spring/Week-10_SPA_with_React/README.md

 - [:tv: Watch this video about SPA (16 min)]( https://www.youtube.com/watch?v=F_BYg2QGsC0) (If already done in period-2, skim only)
 - [:tv: Watch this video that compares Frameworks (23 min.)](https://www.youtube.com/watch?v=SWZ_4YBFBhs) (compares React, Angular and Vue)
 - [:book: Read about create-react-app (5 min.)](https://github.com/facebook/create-react-app/blob/master/README.md#creating-an-app) (how we are going to setup our React-apps)
-- :tv: Watch as much as you can find time, the two videos given in the "head start" section
+- :tv: Watch as much as your ambitions allows, the two videos given in the "head start" section
 - :book: Skim these sections in Facebook's tutorial [Components and Props (10 min.)](https://reactjs.org/docs/components-and-props.html) , [State and LifeCycle (10 min.)](https://reactjs.org/docs/state-and-lifecycle.html)

 #### Exercises